Douglas McCrory

-Douglas McCrory is a Democratic member of the Connecticut State Senate.
+Douglas M. McCrory is a Democratic member of the Connecticut State Senate.
 He has served the 2nd district, which includes northern Hartford, Bloomfield, and Windsor since 2017.
 Before his election to the Senate, McCrory served as a member of the Connecticut House of Representatives from 2005 to 2017 and as a Democratic Town Committee Member in the 7th District beginning in 2002.

 Early life and education

 A Hartford native, McCrory earned a basketball scholarship to his hometown University of Hartford in 1988.
 There, he obtained his bachelor's degree.
 A few miles down the road, in Fairfield, Connecticut, he went on to attain an MA in elementary administration before returning to his previous alma mater to attain a second MA in business administration.

 Career

 Representative McCrory began his career in education at Sarah J. Rawson Elementary School in Hartford.
 He continued to teach but eventually became an administrator at Lewis Fox Middle School and ultimately for the Capitol Region Education Council.
 He continues in this capacity to this day.

 Aside from his work as teacher and administrator, McCrory has also cofounded the Benjamin E. Mays Institute, which uses curriculum infused with African-American history and themes to create a positive self-image.
 McCrory also coaches young people in Hartford's Northend Little League, the Hartford Hurricanes and the Boys & Girls Club.